AscendingPassage.com HOME PAGE.

 artist unknown.

-the sanctuary, amongst the numerous bas-reliefs representing various
+the sanctuary are numerous bas-reliefs representing various

-sovereigns paying homage to the beautiful Hathor, is one of a young
+sovereigns paying homage to the beautiful Hathor.
+One is of a young

-man, crowned with a royal tiara shaped like the head of a uraeus.
+man, crowned with a royal tiara.
 He

 is shown seated in the traditional Pharaonic pose and is none other